 Proximity in Europe

 Maybe if you’re planning a quick trip to Helsinki you will not have time to visit other beautiful spots close to Helsinki.
-Anyway, just in case you want to extend your journey, go to Tallinn (join this day tour to Tallinn from Helsinki), the capital of Estonia which lies just across the Baltic and St. Petersburg which is just a short cruise away.
+Anyway, just in case you want to extend your journey, go to Tallinn, the capital of Estonia which lies just across the Baltic and St. Petersburg which is just a short cruise away.

 Proximity within the city itself